 Artificial Intelligence, Crypto and Tech Protectionism

 AI is not a single technology, but a range of applications, including facial recognition and natural language processing.
 Though the true advent of AI remains on the horizon, the race is already on among the great powers to take the lead in developing its potential, with implications for the global balance of power.
+That race has taken on added urgency with the recent unveiling of AI-powered chat programs with eye-opening capabilities.
 In the meantime, strategic competition between the U.S. and China has increasingly included battles over who will dominate future technologies like 5G networks, but also apps, algorithms, chips and, most recently, cryptocurrencies.

 Drones, Autonomous Weapons and “Killer Robots”